 Section 23-2.2.1 of the Code of Virginia requires that the VCCS send enrollment information to the Virginia State Police concerning applicants to institutions of higher education.
 This information is transmitted electronically and compared against the Virginia Criminal Information Network and National Crime Information Center Convicted Sexual Offender Registry.
 Language on the web application informs applicants that their information is being transmitted to the State Police.

-In the event that the State Police determine that an applicant to Thomas Nelson Community College is listed on the Sex Offender Registry, the State Police will notify TNCC.
+In the event that the State Police determine that an applicant to Virginia Peninsula Community College is listed on the Sex Offender Registry, the State Police will notify TNCC.
 When the College receives such a notification, the following procedures apply:

 A. The applicant will be sent a letter to his/her mailing address that states, “Due to your status as a sex offender listed on the National Crime Information Center Convicted Sexual Offender Registry you must meet with the “TNCC Admission’s Panel to review your continued admission status.”

 B. The applicant must respond to the request within seven (7) working days to meet with the panel.
 If the applicant does not respond within the 7 day request, then he/she will be denied continuing admission status and administratively withdrawn from courses if necessary.

 C. The applicant will be asked to provide the following information when meeting with the Panel.